NjoguRufus/Finance--App/README.md

 1. Create a virtual environment for the python code in FastAPI application:
 ```
-py -m venv env  // creates a virtual environment for the project
+`python -m venv env`  // creates a virtual environment for the project
 ```
 2. Activate virtual environment
 ```